GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 ####Static Member Variables
  - `this.name` - name prefix for this detector
- - `this.channelNames` - final resting place of the `channels` array passed around above.
  - `this.cells` - Object which will hold pointers to the Kinetic.js cells that make up the detector visualization.
  - `this.frameLineWidth` default: 2 - Line width to use for detector visualization.
  - `this.frameColor` default: '#999999' - Frame color for detector visualization.